TRI-AMDD/mpet/README.md

 1. Install `python3.4`, `numpy`, `scipy`, `matplotlib`, `pyqt4`
     - Linux: Try using your package manager
     - Windows: Use Anaconda
         - Remove any other Python installation
         - Get and install [Anaconda](https://www.continuum.io/downloads) (32 bit, Python 3.5)
         - Open `cmd.exe`
         - `$ conda install python=3.4 anaconda` to convert to a Python 3.4 installation
         - Say "y" when prompted.
 This may take several minutes.
 2. Install [DAE Tools](https://sourceforge.net/projects/daetools/files/1.4.0)
     - Get the version corresponding to your operating system (and py34 if on Windows)
 3. Download a copy of this repository to some place on your system path (for example, put this directory within a working diretory in which you want to run simulations).

-If you want to use DAE Tools with a different version of Python3, you can compile it from source as described [here](http://daetools.com/docs/getting_daetools.html).
+If you want to use DAE Tools with a different version of Python 3, you can compile it from source as described [here](http://daetools.com/docs/getting_daetools.html).

 ## Simulation